worldmodels/worldmodels.github.io/draft.md

 <div style="text-align: center;">
 <img src="assets/mccloud_baseball.jpeg" style="display: block; margin: auto; width: 100%;"/>
 <figcaption>We learn to perceive time <i>spatially</i> when we read comics.
-According to cartoonist and comics theorist Scott McCloud, &ldquo;<i>in the world of comics, time and space are one and the same.</i>&rdquo;<dt-cite key="understandingcomics"></dt-cite></figcaption>
+According to cartoonist and comics theorist Scott McCloud, &ldquo;<i>in the world of comics, time and space are one and the same.</i>&rdquo; Art © Scott McCloud.<dt-cite key="understandingcomics"></dt-cite></figcaption>
 </div>

-In many reinforcement learning (RL)<dt-cite key="Kaelbling:96,sutton_barto,wiering2012"></dt-cite> problems, an artificial agent also benefits from having a good representation of past and present states, and a good predictive model of the future <dt-cite key="Werbos87specifications,dyna_slides"></dt-cite>, preferably a powerful predictive model implemented on a general purpose computer such as a recurrent neural network (RNN) <dt-cite key="s05_making_the_world_differentiable,s05a_cm,s05b_rl"></dt-cite>.
+In many reinforcement learning (RL) problems <dt-cite key="Kaelbling:96,sutton_barto,wiering2012"></dt-cite>, an artificial agent also benefits from having a good representation of past and present states, and a good predictive model of the future <dt-cite key="Werbos87specifications,dyna_slides"></dt-cite>, preferably a powerful predictive model implemented on a general purpose computer such as a recurrent neural network (RNN) <dt-cite key="s05_making_the_world_differentiable,s05a_cm,s05b_rl"></dt-cite>.

 <!--A simple example is training an agent to play Flappy Bird<dt-cite key="flappy_bird"></dt-cite> from observing only pixel inputs.
 If the agent had already learned a compressed, low-dimensional representation of each image frame it sees, and also a predictive model of what the frames will look like in the future, then it would have almost all of the information needed to solve this task<dt-cite key="keras_flappybird"></dt-cite>.